hexchat/documentation/tips.rst

 There are many symbols which may not be supported by the main font you selected to use in HexChat, especially Asian glyphs and special characters, like a peace sign.
 In this case, you'll see "lego blocks" instead of them.

 To circumvent this, you need to have alternative fonts for glyphs not supported by your current font.
 On Unix this is handled automatically.
 On Windows you can specify them in :menuselection:`Settings --> Preferences --> Chatting --> Advanced --> Alternative fonts`.
-By default, it is set to *Arial Unicode MS,Lucida Sans Unicode,MS Gothic,Unifont*, which should fix most rendering errors.
+By default, it is set to *Arial Unicode MS,Segoe UI Emoji,Lucida Sans Unicode,Meiryo,Symbola,Unifont*, which should cover most characters (note that Unifont does not come with Windows).

 There are many available fonts that try to cover most of unicode: